sadlil/workgroup/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/sadlil/workgroup.svg)](https://pkg.go.dev/github.com/sadlil/workgroup)
 [![Go Coverage](https://github.com/sadlil/workgroup/wiki/coverage.svg)](https://raw.githack.com/wiki/sadlil/workgroup/coverage.html)

-workgroup is a Go library designed for managing collections of goroutines that work on subtasks of a common task.
-It offers enhanced error propagation, context cancellation signals, and goroutine synchronization mechanisms.
+**workgroup** is a Go library designed for managing collections of goroutines that work on subtasks of a common task.

-This library is a fork of the errgroup.Group from x/sync, with additional features and modified behavior for handling errors and cancellation.
+This library is inspired by the [errgroup.Group](https://cs.opensource.google/go/x/sync/+/master:errgroup/) from the golang.org/x/sync, with additional features and modified behavior for handling errors and cancellation.

+## Features

+- **Different Failure Modes**
+  - **Collect**: Allows all goroutines to complete, collects all errors, and returns a combined error.
+  - **FailFast**: Cancels all remaining goroutines as soon as the first error is encountered and returns that error.
+- **Retry**: Support for automated and configurable retries for individual tasks in the group.
+- **Concurrency Control**: Configure the maximum number of goroutines that can execute concurrently.

 ## Acknowledgements

 Go Team: This project builds upon the foundation of the errgroup.Group implementation from the golang.org/x/sync package.
 The core idea of managing goroutine lifecycle and errors originates from their work.

-## Features

-Failure Modes:

-- Collect: Allows all goroutines to complete, collects all errors, and returns a combined error.
-- FailFast: Cancels all remaining goroutines as soon as the first error is encountered and returns that error.
-- Concurrency Control: Configure the maximum number of goroutines that can execute concurrently.

 ## Installation